The AI Marketing Playbook 2026: What Actually Works

 Step 3: Add predictive scoring to your lead process.
 If you’re in B2B, this is the highest-leverage move available to you right now.

 Step 4: Build personalization in layers.
 Start with segment-level personalization.
 Expand to behavioral triggers.
-Don’t try to boil the ocean on day one.
+One layer at a time.

 Step 5: Measure ruthlessly and cut what doesn’t work.
 Set a 90-day review cadence for every AI tool in your stack.
 Make the ROI case explicit.
-Kill the passengers.
+Cut the tools that don’t pay for themselves.

 The Uncomfortable Truth About AI Marketing in 2026

-Here’s what I’ve learned after testing more tools than I care to admit.
+After testing more tools than I care to admit, one pattern holds.

 AI amplifies what’s already there.
 If your strategy is weak, AI makes you fail faster and at scale.
 If your strategy is strong, AI compounds your results.
 There is no shortcut here.